patatahooligan/linux-home/zsh/README.md

 It also requires a patched nerd font.
 If one is not available, you will probably want to reconfigure powerlevel10k to not use the glyphs from the nerd font.

+# TODO

+ - Don't enable features that the current terminal does not support.